-- I In the Definitions toolbar, click 🖉 Nonlocal Couplings and choose Integration. - 2 In the Settings window for Integration, locate the Source Selection section. - 3 From the Geometric entity level list, choose Point. - 4 Select Point 3 only.
+- I In the Definitions toolbar, click P Nonlocal Couplings and choose Integration. - 2 In the Settings window for Integration, locate the Source Selection section. - 3 From the Geometric entity level list, choose Point. - 4 Select Point 3 only.

-Define a nonlocal average coupling on the porous-air interface.
+Define an average and integration coupling on the porous-air interface to help compute the average reflection coefficient as well as incident and reflected powers.